opensearch-project/documentation-website/_api-reference/multi-search.md

 Option | Type | Description
 :--- | :--- | :---
-index | String, string array | If you don't specify an index or multiple indices as part of the URL (or want to override the URL value for an individual search), you can include it here.
+index | String, string array | If you don't specify an index or multiple indexes as part of the URL (or want to override the URL value for an individual search), you can include it here.
 Examples include `"logs-*"` and `["my-store", "sample_data_ecommerce"]`. preference | String | The nodes or shards that you'd like to perform the search.
 This setting can be useful for testing, but in most situations, the default behavior provides the best search latencies.
 Options include `_local`, `_only_local`, `_prefer_nodes`, `_only_nodes`, and `_shards`.
 These last three options accept a list of nodes or shards.
 Examples include `"_only_nodes:data-node1,data-node2"` and `"_shards:0,1`. request_cache | Boolean | Whether to cache results, which can improve latency for repeat searches.
-Default is to use the `index.requests.cache.enable` setting for the index (which defaults to `true` for new indices). routing | String | Comma-separated custom routing values (e.g. `"routing": "value1,value2,value3"`.
+Default is to use the `index.requests.cache.enable` setting for the index (which defaults to `true` for new indexes). routing | String | Comma-separated custom routing values, for example, `"routing": "value1,value2,value3"`.

 ## Response